 Some of West Africaís most highly sought forest species can be found, such as the stunning Black Bee-eater, Blue Cuckoo-Shrike, White-headed Wood-hoopoe, Sharpeís Apalis, Preussís Weavers, Grey Longbill and Chestnut-breasted Nigrita.
 Malimbes are a group of particularly striking weavers.
 Red-headed, Blue-billed and Crested Malimbes can all be seen here, whilst Red-vented occurs nearby.

 As the day warms up, raptor watching can be productive from the platforms, with the chance of Cassinís Hawk-Eagle, Palm-nut Vulture, Congo Serpent-Eagle and Long-tailed Hawk.
-Other species to lookout for include African Grey Parrot, Yellowbill, Black Dwarf Hornbill, Hairy-breasted Barbet, Ussherís Flycatcher and Sabineís Puffback.
+Other species to look out for include African Grey Parrot, Yellowbill, Black Dwarf Hornbill, Hairy-breasted Barbet, Ussherís Flycatcher and Sabineís Puffback.
 Sunbirds are particularly well represented and include Collared, Little Green, Olive, Fraserís, Olive-bellied and Superb.
 The prehistoric-looking Long-tailed Pangolin can sometimes be found sunbathing on top of the canopy.
 At the other end of the day we can wait until dark in the hope of glimpsing a Brown Nightjar or Fraserís Eagle-owl, as well as Pelís Anomalure, a type of flying squirrel.

 There are many other great birding opportunities around the national park.
 One such site holds Rock Pratincole and White-throated Blue Swallow.
 At others there are White-crested Hornbills, Fire-bellied Woodpeckers, Black-winged Orioles, Blue-throated Rollers, Rufous-sided Broadbills, Oriole Warblers and Red-bellied Paradise-flycatchers.
 Our local guide will help us make sense of the bewildering variety of greenbuls which include Little, Little Grey, Plain, Slender-billed, Yellow-whiskered, Golden, Honeyguide, Swamp Palm, Icterine, Red-tailed and Western Bearded.

-On day eight we will begin our journey north, a total travel time of about 14 hours, but broken by two overnight stops.
+On day eight we will begin our journey north, a total travel time of about 14 hours, but broken by an overnight stop.
 We will visit a nesting site of the near mythical Yellow-headed Picathartes.
 Once feared extinct in Ghana, these birds are now protected by local villagers, and our presence here is a classic example of how ecotourism directly benefits local people and the conservation of rare species alike.
-We can expect great views as they bound over rocks and from vine to vine.
+We can expect great views as they bound over rocks and hop from vine to vine.
 Once replete, we will continue our journey to Kumasi.

 MOLE NATIONAL PARK

-Three nights at Mole National Park is a lovely way to conclude our tour, with easy birding and good mammal viewing opportunities.
-From our elevated position on top of a small escarpment we can watch African Elephants visiting the pools, whilst Red-throated Bee-eaters and Pygmy Sunbirds flit around at eye-level.
+Four nights at Mole National Park is a lovely way to conclude our tour, with easy birding and good mammal viewing opportunities.
+From our elevated position on top of a small escarpment, we can watch African Elephants visiting the pools, whilst Red-throated Bee-eaters and Pygmy Sunbirds flit around at eye-level.
 In fact, the hotel is so nicely situated, you might feel tempted to spend the day right there, but this would be at the expense of a huge range of other birds which can be found in the dry woodland, riparian forest and savannah.
-The list of species possible is very long and includes Forbesís Plover, Blue-breasted Kingfisher, Northern Carmine Bee-eater, Abyssinian Roller, Orange-breasted Bush-shrike, Black Scimitarbill, Yellow-fronted Tinkerbird, Fine-spotted Woodpecker, White-crowned Robin-Chat, African Golden Oriole, White-crested Helmetshrike and Black-bellied Firefinch.
-Any downtime can be spent relaxing on the terrace, watching the comings and goings of Elephant, Warthog, Bushbuck and Waterbuck.
+The list of species possible is very long and includes Forbesís Plover, Blue-breasted Kingfisher, Abyssinian Roller, Orange-breasted Bush-shrike, Black Scimitarbill, Yellow-fronted Tinkerbird, Fine-spotted Woodpecker, White-crowned Robin-Chat, African Golden Oriole, White-crested Helmetshrike and Black-bellied Firefinch.
+Any downtime can be spent relaxing on the terrace, watching the comings and goings of Warthog, Bushbuck and Waterbuck.
 It is perfectly safe to walk around the hotel area, which is good for Scarlet-chested Sunbird, Cinnamon-breasted Bunting, Lavender Waxbill, Red-cheeked Cordon-bleu and Red-billed Firefinch.
 Evening excursions should produce sightings of both Long-tailed and Standard-winged Nightjars, with a chance of Greyish Eagle-owl, and maybe a Small Spotted Genet.